QBI-Software/NEURON-tutorial/setup.md

 NEURON can be downloaded for Windows, MAC and Linux from: [http://www.neuron.yale.edu/neuron/download](http://www.neuron.yale.edu/neuron/download)

+We will be using an actual pyramidal neuron traced in Neurolucida, courtesy of Lee Fletcher and the Williams Lab.

+1. Download the [datafile] to your working directory

 ## Test

 To test your installation, click on (WIN) **NEURON demo** OR (MAC) **neurondemo**.